craine-io/safetypin-cloud/README.md

 1. User registers and logs into the application
 2. User creates a new SFTP connection with security and lifecycle settings
-3. System provisions an ephemeral SFTP server connected to an S3 bucket
+3. System provisions an ephemeral SFTP server connected to the appropriate cloud storage (S3, Azure Blob, or Google Cloud Storage)
 4. User shares connection details with clients
 5. Clients connect to the SFTP server using standard SFTP tools
-6. Files are transferred to/from the S3 bucket
+6. Files are transferred to/from the cloud storage
 7. User monitors transfer activity through the dashboard
 8. Server is terminated based on lifecycle settings

+## Multi-Cloud Deployment Architecture

+SafetyPin is designed to be fully deployable on multiple cloud platforms with equivalent functionality:

+### AWS Deployment
+- AWS Amplify for frontend hosting
+- AWS Lambda for backend functions
+- Amazon S3 for storage
+- AWS Transfer Family for SFTP servers
+- Amazon RDS for PostgreSQL database
+- Amazon Cognito for authentication
+- CloudWatch for monitoring

+### Azure Deployment
+- Azure Static Web Apps for frontend hosting
+- Azure Functions for backend functions
+- Azure Blob Storage for file storage
+- Azure Files SFTP for SFTP servers
+- Azure Database for PostgreSQL
+- Azure Active Directory for authentication
+- Azure Monitor for monitoring

+### Google Cloud Platform Deployment
+- Google Cloud Storage for static hosting
+- Google Cloud Functions for backend functions
+- Google Cloud Storage for file storage
+- GCP SFTP service for SFTP servers
+- Google Cloud SQL for PostgreSQL database
+- Firebase Authentication for authentication
+- Google Cloud Monitoring for observability

 ## Edition-Specific Features